 Based on the above definitions, can say that the basic principles of working with big data are:

 - Horizontal scalability.
 This is the basic principle of big data processing.
-As already mentioned, volume of big data is getting bigger every day.
+As already mentioned, the volume of big data is getting bigger every day.
 Accordingly, it is necessary to increase the number of computational nodes over which these data are distributed, and processing should occur without degrading performance.

 - Fault tolerance.
 This principle follows from the previous one.
 Since there can be a lot of computing nodes in the cluster (sometimes tens of thousands) and their number, it is possible, will increase, the probability of machines failure also increases.
 Methods of working with big data should take into account the possibility of such situations and include preventive measures.

 - The locality of the data.
 Since data is distributed across a large number of compute nodes, then if they are physically located on one server and processed on another server, the cost of data transmission can become unnecessarily large.
-Therefore, it is desirable data processing carried out on the same machine on which they are stored.11
+Therefore, it is desirable data processing is carried out on the same machine on which they are stored.

 Technologies and trends of working with Big Data

 Initially, a set of approaches and technologies included the means of mass-parallel processing of indefinitely structured data, such as NoSQL DBMS, MapReduce algorithms, and Hadoop project tools.
 Then, other solutions began to attribute as technologies Big Data, as well as some hardware, if they provided similar capabilities in processing extra-large data arrays.